-On the other hand, the survival map S visualized via its mean highlights the yellow feature immediately behind the square cylinder (white dotted box) in Fig. 18d, which has the highest survival measure across all scales.
-The patchwise variance and entropy of S (Figs. 18e-f) both capture high variabilities along its boundaries (white dotted boxes).
+On the other hand, the survival map $\mathcal S$ visualized via its mean highlights the yellow feature immediately behind the square cylinder (white dotted box) in Fig. 18d, which has the highest survival measure across all scales.
+The patchwise variance and entropy of $\mathcal S$ (Figs. 18e-f) both capture high variabilities along its boundaries (white dotted boxes).

 Fig. 17.
-Navier Stokes simulation dataset: the map $\mathcal P$ is computed and visualized based upon k-means clustering (a) and Morse-mapping (b) labeling strategies, respectively.
+Navier Stokes simulation dataset: the map \mathcal{P} is computed and visualized based upon k-means clustering (a) and Morse-mapping labeling strategies (b), respectively.
 Black contours in the uncertain region denote the expected 2-cell boundaries in both subfigures.

 Fig. 18.
-Navier Stokes simulation dataset: (a-c) \mathcal{I} is visualized with its point-wise mean in (a), patch-wise variance in (b), and patch-wise entropy in (c); (d-f) \mathcal{S} is visualized with its point-wise mean in (d), patch-wise variance in (e), and patch-wise entropy in (f).
-For the yellow-blue diverging colormap, blue means low and yellow means high value.
+Navier Stokes simulation dataset: (a-c) \mathcal{I} is visualized with its point-wise mean in (a), patch-wise variance in (b), and patch-wise entropy in (c); (d-f) \mathcal{S} is visualized with its point-wise mean in (d), patch-wise variance in (e), and patch-wise entropy in (f), respectively.